Author: kenny

 What month is the best for trout fishing?

 September is consistently cited by experienced anglers as the best single month — cooling water activates trout, crowds drop from summer peaks, and brown trout feed aggressively before spawning.
+For specific species, other months may beat September, but as a general answer it holds.

 Is trout fishing good in winter?